fabiospampinato/svelto/README.md

 # Svelto
-A rich, modular, web framework for modern browsers.
-With jade mixins.
+Modular front end framework for modern browsers, with battery included: 100+ widgets and tools.

 ---